fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 ## Benchmarking

-We'll benchmark many given collection of segments with BenchmarkTools.jl to see how performant the intersection algorithm is:
+We'll benchmark a given collection of segments with BenchmarkTools.jl to see how performant the intersection algorithm is:
 ```julia
 seed!(2022)
 segments = [randsegment(3.0) for _ in 1:10_000]